-The Alex Rider series by Anthony Horowitz, so you think this is a fun for young teens novel series? not quite, the titular character is just a fourteen year old by manipulated to work for MI6, he then endures many horrific things over a single year.
+The Alex Rider series by Anthony Horowitz.
+So, you think this is a fun-for-young-teens novel series?
+Not quite, the titular character is just a fourteen-year-old manipulated to work for MI6.
+He then endures many horrific things over a single year.
 This series can be considered the Neon Genesis Evangelion of Spy Fiction.

 They have a large amount of violence, horror, some swearing, and one use of the word "balls".

 Animorphs features a lot more violence and horror than you would expect, despite being for kids.

 To elaborate: Much of the series is a brutal deconstruction of Wake Up, Go to School, Save the World, and it's one of the clearest and most prevalent examples of War Is Hell in children's literature.
 By the start of the last book, The Beginning, they've spent three years fighting a horrific war, just trying to Hold the Line until the Andalites show up and bring enough of a fighting force to stop the Yeerks.
 None of the main characters are in anything even close to a healthy mental or emotional state.
 One of them sent his cousin to kill his brother, knowing she'd die too.
 And she agrees with his decision because she doesn't think she'd be able to function in normal life without the war anymore.
 Another spearheaded a plot to kill his own mother because she was the host for one of the Yeerks' leaders.
 A third was trapped in a body—and a species—not his own in the first book.
 It's much darker than its market would suggest.

 Lemony Snicket's A Series of Unfortunate Events.
 A story about a man who murders just about every character in the series trying to kill three orphans to get their inheritance.
 This includes characters being eaten alive, death by harpoon gun, and the untold unmentionables who didn't escape the hospital fire.
 Completely justified, since it comes with the Snicket Warning Label.